BartMassey/toyrand/README.md

 package `dieharder`) and then type `make test`.
 To make `toybench`, say `make toybench`.

-Installation is currently manual.
-Once a library is built and the library and header are installed in a reasonable place, include `toyrand.h` in your C program and link against the library.
+To install, check the paths in the `Makefile` and then say `make install` with appropriate permissions.
+To use, include `toyrand.h` in your C program and link against the library.

 Manual pages are desperately needed.